Gaussian Process Aggregation for Root-Parallel Monte Carlo Tree Search with Continuous Actions: Methods

 \section{Methods}

 ~ In this section, we present several commonly used aggregation methods for root-parallel MCTS, and then introduce our proposed method.
-Consistent with prior work, the aggregated information comprises two key components: the estimated value of each state--action pair and its visit count.
+As in prior work, the information to be aggregated comprises the estimated value of each state-action pair and its visit count.
 In root-parallel MCTS, all threads begin from the same root state and independently construct their own search trees.
 Consequently, when aggregating results, all pairs correspond to the same root state $s_0$.